-Witt laughed when asked if she would require the same $250,000 in security as the mayor, as well as a taxpayer funded home security system, “I am not doing my job if I need $250,000 in security.
+Witt laughed when asked if she would require the same $250,000 in security as the mayor, as well as a taxpayer-funded home security system, “I am not doing my job if I need $250,000 in security.
 That is a failure.”

 “Wyandotte County will look very different when I’m elected,” Witt said.
 “People should not be ashamed to say they are from KCK.
 That can easily be fixed.”

-Witt says her list of priorities are:
+Witt says her list of priorities is:

-- Stop Spending, Cut the fat and lower property taxes.
+- Stop Spending, Cut the fat, and lower property taxes.

 - Change of atmosphere, Social Enrichment, Customer Service.